-4.1 4.1.1 Expand availability of community housing guide service for the provision of lease up/tenancy support services Make the DBHDS Independent Housing Curriculum for Community Housing Guides (CHG) available on the Commonwealth of VA Learning Center Obtain regular reports on enrolled providers of CHG services and CHG service utilization to inform expansion and improvement strategies.
-Continue to perform targeted outreach to develop at least two providers of CHG services in each DD region DBHDS/ CSBs Mar-22 Dec-22 The Independent Housing Modules for Community Guides were uploaded to the Commonwealth of Virginia Learning Center this quarter and are now available for provider staff to access on-demand.
-DBHDS OCH have followed up with several providers that have indicated interest in becoming Community Housing Guide providers, but they are not yet able to expand their service offerings to include Community Housing Guide providers, but they are not yet able to expand their service offerings to include Community Housing Guide providers, but they are not yet able to expand their service offerings to include Community Housing Guide providers, but they are not yet able to expand their service offerings to include Community Housing Guide because they are coping with significant staffing shortages within their existing services.
-DBHDS OCH is also exploring development of another Tenancy Supports Pilot with Rappahannock-Rapidan CSB, which wor include a requirement that the CSB become a Community Housing Guide provider. uide --- ------------- -------- -------- --- ------
+4 4.1 4.1.1 Expand availability of community housing guide service for the prov lease up/tenancy support services • Make the DBHDS Independent Housing Curriculum for Communit Guides (CHG) available on the Commonwealth of VA Learning Cente • Obtain regular reports on enrolled providers of CHG services and service utilization to inform expansion and improvement strategies • Continue to perform targeted outreach to develop at least two pr CHG services in each DD region ousing Mar-22 Dec-22 re have been new CHG Providers established.
+HNNCSB & Fairfax CSB are now CHG p fax CSB through 2025 for individuals on the waiver waitlist.
+The OCH has approached providers and will provide the service for waiver recipients.
+The Tenancy Support Pilot (TSP) will continue at both HNNCSB & d Rappahannock-Rapidan CSB about funding The TSP. --- -------- -------- -------- --- --

-Goal Strateg gy ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES 4 4.1.
-4.1 Initiate a model partnership between service providers and housing providers in a LIHTC property in at least one region Establish an interagency team to develop and release an RFP, select at least one LIHTC housing provider and service provider that are willing to partner on a supportive housing project Implement Partnership DBHDS/ VH, DMAS Jan-22 Dec-22 OCH is in negotiations for the LIHTC Services RFP and anticipates making 3 funding awards by the end of this FY to service providers for tenancy support services in LIHTC properties throughout the Commonwealth.
-4 4.1 4.1 Obtain input on barriers to housing for the target population and strategies to remove barriers and increase access to local housing resources from key stakeholders.
-Meet quarterly with stakeholders on the Integrated Housing Advisory Committee (IHAC) to identify barriers and strategies, ensure racial equity, and provide updates on VPIILO plan progress.
-Establish and implement data collection strategy that identifies barrier to access Identify new members to fill vacancies on the IHAC in accordance with principles of diversity, equity and inclusion Revise IHAC charter to emphasize principles of diversity, equity and inclusion DBHDS/ VH, DHCD, DMAS, DARS, VDH, DVS, DSS Jan-21 Dec-21 IHAC met in January 2022.
-DEI workgroup meets monthly and is working on recommendations.
+Goa Strateg y II ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES 4 4.1.
+4.1. i Initiate a model partnership between service providers and housing providers in a LIHTC property in at least one region Establish an interagency team to develop and release an RFP, select at least one LIHTC housing provider and service provider that are willing to partner on a supportive housing project Implement Partnership DBHDS/VH, DMAS Jan-22 Dec-22 OCH has made 3 funding awards to service providers for tenancy support services in LIHTC properties throughout the Commonwealth.
+4 4 .1 4.1.
+Obtain input on barriers to housing for the target population and strategies to remove barriers and increase access to local housing resources from key stakeholders. • Meet quarterly with stakeholders on the Integrated Housing Advisory Committee (IHAC) to identify barriers and strategies, ensure racial equity, and provide updates on VPIILO plan progress. • Establish and implement data collection strategy that identifies barrier to access • Identify new members to fill vacancies on the IHAC in accordance with principles of diversity, equity and inclusion • Revise IHAC charter to emphasize principles of diversity, equity and inclusion DBHDS/VH, DHCD, DMAS, DARS, VDH, DVS, DSS Jan-21 Dec-21 IHAC met in April 2022.
+2 of 3 DEI workgroup members have left their positions and are no longer serving in IHAC.
+IHAC next quarterly meeting will focus on recruitment for reular membership as well as the DEI workgroup.
 4 4.2.
-4.2 Continue to review DD Waivers to identify potential strategies that will facilitate greater access to independent living and help individuals maintain their housing. • Continue to develop strategies to improve access to and efficacy of Community Housing Guide service. • Educate providers about changes to the DD waiver and licensing regulations that will permit individuals to use DBHDS or PHA rent assistance along with waiver services. • Identify at least one provider interested in shifting its business model to align with supportive housing best practices.
-DBHDS/DMAS Jan-22 Dec-22 This quarter, DBHDS Waiver Operations and DMAS reviewed waiver services that could be conducted via telehealth, including Community Housing Guide services.
-DBHDS OCH provided input on this issue, noting the CHG services has many allowable activities that could be conducted via telehealth, but effectiveness may vary depending upon individual support needs.
-4 4.2 4.2 Improve coordination of Building Independence (BI) waiver assignments with availability of housing and service resources. • Monitor the coordination process for those on the BI waiver with availability of housing and service resources.
+4.2.
+1 Continue to review DD Waivers to identify potential strategies that will facilitate greater access to independent living and help individuals maintain their housing.
+Continue to develop strategies to improve access to and efficacy of Community Housing Guide service.
+Educate providers about changes to the DD waiver and licensing regulations that will permit individuals to use DBHDS or PHA rent assistance along with waiver services.
+Identify at least one provider interested in shifting its business model to align with supportive housing best practices.
+DBHDS/DMAS Jan-22 Dec-22 No update this quarter 1 4 .2 4.2. á Improve coordination of Building Independence (BI) waiver assignments with availability of housing and service resources.
+Monitor the coordination process for those on the BI waiver with availability of housing and service resources.
 Item completed in 2021 DBHDS Completed Completed Completed